×

 • Norwegian is spoken as a national language in: Norway.

 You will also get to know the continents where Turkish and Norwegian speaking countries lie.
-Based on the number of people that speak these languages, the position of Turkish language is 19 and position of Norwegian language is not available.
+Based on the number of people that speak these languages, the position of Turkish language is 19 and position of Norwegian language is 18.
 Find all the information about these languages on Turkish and Norwegian.

 Turkish and Norwegian Language History